divechan/docs/docs/contracts/v2/guides/smart-contract-integration/07-supporting-meta-transactions.md

 ---
 id: supporting-meta-transactions
-title: Supporting meta transactions
+title: Supporting Meta Transactions
 ---

-All Uniswap V2 pool tokens support meta-transaction approvals via the [permit](../../reference/smart-contracts/pair-erc-20#permit) function.
-This obviates the need for a blocking approve transaction before programmatic interactions with pool tokens can occur.
+Rails Network Swap pool tokens facilitate meta-transaction approvals through the `permit` function, eliminating the requirement for a preliminary approve transaction for programmatic operations with the tokens.

 # ERC-712

-In vanilla ERC-20 token contracts, owners may only register approvals by directly calling a function which uses `msg.sender` to permission itself.
-With meta-approvals, ownership and permissioning are derived from a signature passed into the function by the caller (sometimes referred to as the relayer).
-Because signing data with Ethereum private keys can be a tricky endeavor, Uniswap V2 relies on [ERC-712](https://eips.ethereum.org/EIPS/eip-712), a signature standard with widespread community support, to ensure user safety and wallet compatibility.
+Typical ERC-20 tokens necessitate that owners explicitly approve transactions through a function call that recognizes `msg.sender` as the approver.
+Meta-transaction approvals, however, are established through a signature provided to the function by the entity initiating the call, often known as the relayer.
+To handle the complexities of signing with Ethereum private keys, Rails Network Swap employs [ERC-712](https://eips.ethereum.org/EIPS/eip-712), a widely recognized signature standard, ensuring compatibility and security across different wallets.

 ## Domain Separator

+The domain separator is defined as follows:

 ```solidity
 keccak256(